kolzchut/mediawiki-extensions-Promoter/README.md

 1. Being able to rename an ad would be nice...
 1. If an ad has a mainlink to the page the user is on, filter it out?

+## Changelog
+- 01-Sep-2014 Option to disable the fallback campaign (through the UI)